qwshen/spark-etl-framework/README.md

   where the definition of the job is in a separate file called job.yaml.
   <br />

-- Staging - in situation where the results of one or more actions need to be checked for troubleshooting or data verification.
+- Staging - for situations where the results of one or more actions need to be checked for troubleshooting or data verification.
 This can be achieved by adding the following section in the definition of a pipeline:
   ```yaml
   debug-staging:
     uri: "${staging_uri}"